-First, we will cover everything you need to know about the hamstrings - anatomy, function, the importance of making sure they aren’t weak.
-Then, we will go over how to strengthen your hamstrings so you can be a better athlete and all-around beast of a human.
-We also cover the best exercises for hamstring injury prevention, with studies to prove it.
+First, we will cover everything you need to know about the hamstrings, which includes the anatomy, function, and importance of strong hamstrings.
+Then, we will go over how to strengthen and build up your hamstrings so you can be a better athlete and all-around beast of a human.

-There is a ton of information here, so feel free to bookmark this so you can refer back to it anytime.
+There is a ton of information in this hamstring training guide, so feel free to bookmark this page so you can refer back to it later.

 The hamstrings are the muscles of the posterior thigh.
 They run from the sitting bone of the hips all the way down to the backbend of the knee.
 They are a group of three biarticular muscles (meaning the muscles cross two joints): the semimembranosus, semitendinosus, and biceps femoris.